 From the traditional stalls of Adventsmarkt and Alt-Rixdorfer Christmas Market (on Richardplatz) to the Advent Artist Station at Mexikoplatz and the Finnish Christmas Bazaar at the Finland Center, the diverse German capital has an occasion reasonable for each kind of guest.

-The absolute best and most prominent Christmas markets in Berlin can be found at the Charlottenburg Castle and by the Kaiser Wilhelm Memorial Church, a wide range of traditional products, and an inebriating Christmas vibe.
+The absolute best and most prominent Christmas markets in Berlin can be found at the Charlottenburg Castle and by the Kaiser Wilhelm Memorial Church, with a wide range of traditional products and an inebriating Christmas vibe.

 For Christmas shopping with a turn, head to the Scandinavian-themed Lucia Christmas Market or stop by Christmasrodeo, a Design Christmas Market abounding with style, adornments, masterpieces, and delectable street nourishment.